vishalbelsare/latigo/README.md

 - Scheduler
 - Executor

-While Latigo is made to be portable and reusable for other clients, we are coarsly following the needs of IOC right now since that is where it will be used first.
-IOC has the following requirement:
+While Latigo is made to be portable and reusable for other clients, we are coarsly following the needs of Equinor IOC right now since that is where it will be used first.
+IOC has the following requirements:

-- Produce a prediction for the last 30 minutes for every ML model in Gordo (there are roughly 9000 models)
+- Produce a prediction for the last 30 minutes for every ML model that is available in Gordo (there are roughly 9000 models at the time of writing).
-- Backfill predictions up to a certain amount of time for every ML model in Gordo so that historical prediction can be reviewed (one-time operation at startup)
+- Backfill predictions backward to a certain amount of time for every ML model in Gordo so that historical prediction can be reviewed (one-time operation at startup).

 #### Scheduler

-The scheduler will produce one "task description" for each prediction to be made.
+In Latigo there will be exactly one scheduler instance running.
+The scheduler instance will produce one "task description" for each prediction to be made.
 The task description will contain the following:
 - Timespan for prediction
 - The sensor_data tags to predict for
 - The Gordo config for the prediction (which "Gordo machine" to use)

-The scheduler will produce these tasks according to the schedule and feed them into an event hub.
+The scheduler will produce these tasks according to the schedule and feed them into an internal message queue ( [Azure Event Hub](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-about) ).

 #### Executor

-The executors will then pick tasks from the event_hub and "execute" them one by one.There may be more one executor operating concurrently.
+In Latigo there will be one or more executor instances running.
+The executor instances will each pick tasks from the internal message queue and "execute" them one by one.There may be more one executor operating concurrently for scalability.

 For each tasks the executors will do as follows:
-- Read one tasks description
+- Read one tasks description.
+- Find the required data for the prediction in the source (Time Series API).
-- Find and download the data required for the prediction
+- Download the data required for the prediction from the source (Time Series API).
-- Send the data to Gordo and produce a prediction
+- Send the data to Gordo and produce prediction results.
-- Download the prediction result from Gordo
+- Download the prediction results from Gordo.
-- Find and upload the prediction result to the data sink that is supposed to store the result.
+- Upload the prediction result to the destination (Time Series API).

 ### Interfaces

-Latigo opperates through the use of the following interfaces:
+Latigo operates through the use of the following interfaces:

-- SensorInformationProvider
-- SensorDataProvider
-- ModelInformationProvider
-- ModelExecutionProvider
+- PredictionExecutionProviderInterface

-#### SensorInformationProvider

-Where can we get information about available sensors and their naming conventions?

-Possible implementations:

-- Tilstandomatic
+- PredictionStorageProviderInterface
-- Data api
+- SensorDataProviderInterface

-Suggested interface:

-- get_sensor_list() – enumerate all available sensors
-- sensor_exists(sensor_name:string) – check if a sensor exists

-#### SensorDataProvider
+#### PredictionExecutionProviderInterface

-Where can we get access to data from a sensor given its name?

-Possible implementations:

-- InfluxDB
-- Data api

-Suggested interface:

-- get_native_range_specifier(from:timestamp, to:timestamp, parameters:string) – return a specification of the given time span in native representation.
-For example for influx this would be an influx query or complete query url (parameter can be used to select)
-- get_data_for_range(from:timestamp, to:timestamp)
+This interface wraps the engine that produces predictions based on sensor data.
+##### Interface
+- execute_prediction(project_name: str, model_name: str, sensor_data: SensorData) -> PredictionData

-#### ModelInformationProvider
+#### PredictionStorageProviderInterface

-Where can we get information about available models?

-Possible implementations:
+This interface wraps the destination where predictions are stored.
+##### Interface

-- Tilstandomatic
+- put_predictions(prediction_data: PredictionData)

-Suggested interface:

-- get_model_list() – enumerate all available models
-- model_exists(model_name:string) – check if a model exists

-#### ModelExecutionProvider
+#### SensorDataProviderInterface

-Where can we train and execute models?

-Possible implementations:

-- Gordo

-Suggested interface:

-- register_model(model_data:json) – Register a new model into the execution provider
-- unregister_model(model_ name:string) – Unregister existing model from execution provider
-- get_model_status(model_name:string) – Return the full status of a model given its name
-- execute_model (model_name:string, from:timestamp, to:timestamp) – Train and/or run data through a given model
+This interface wraps the source of sensor data.
+##### Interface
+- get_data_for_range(spec: SensorDataSpec, time_range: TimeRange) -> SensorData

 ### Dependencies

 - The application is deployable as *docker* containers with *docker-compose*.
 - The *scheduler* and *executor* programs are implemented in *Python 3.7*.
-- *PostgreSQL* is the database used
-- *Alchemy* is used as the ORM.
-- Database versioning/migration is managed through *alembic*.
-- The python instance is managed by *supervisord*.

 # Development